-With its amazing development activity and ever-growing feature set, Theia is now considered to be the next generation of the Eclipse Tools/IDE platform (more details see here) and also the next generation of Eclipse RCP (see here).
+With its amazing development activity and ever-growing feature set, Theia is now considered to be the next generation of the Eclipse Tools/IDE platform (more details see this blog post) and also the next generation of Eclipse RCP (see this blog post).
 As an example for a successful adoption of Theia as a platform for building an innovative cloud-based tool offering, checkout this adopter stories about logi.cloud and Arduino

 In the development month leading to the 1.24 release, we are happy to welcome three new contributors, adding up to a total number of 110 active contributors within the last 12 months.
 Thanks to all the great work from the contributors, Eclipse Theia continues to be one the most active projects at Eclipse.

 If you are looking for a simple way to check out the new release, please download Theia Blueprint, which has just been updated to 1.24.

 As an adopter, building your own tool based on Eclipse Theia, you will certainly benefit from the added features highlighted below when updating to the new version.
 Please also check out the release notes and the migration guide.

 In the following, we will highlight some selected improvements in the new release.
 As usual we cannot mention all 78 improvements, however we will focus on the most notable changes as well as changes visible to end users.
 The corresponding pull requests are linked on the respective heading.